Adele: Musical style

-Adele's music is primarily pop and soul, but some of her work has also been considered R&B, with elements of blues, country, gospel, jazz, and Motown.
-Her song topics often address heartbreak and relationship.
-Her success occurred simultaneously with several other British female soul singers, with the British press dubbing her a new Amy Winehouse, however, Adele called the comparisons between her and other female soul singers lazy, noting "we're a gender, not a genre".
+Adele's music is primarily pop and soul, with elements of blues, "classic R&B", country, gospel, jazz, and Motown.
+Her early success came while several other British soul singers were present on the music scene, with the British press dubbing her a new Amy Winehouse.
+However, Adele called the comparisons between her and other female soul singers lazy, noting "we're a gender, not a genre".
 AllMusic wrote that "Adele is simply too magical to compare her to anyone."

-Adele's second album, 21, shares the folk and soul influences of her debut album, but was further inspired by American country and Southern blues music to which she had been exposed during her 2008–09 tour An Evening with Adele in North America.
-Conceived in the aftermath of Adele's breakup with a partner, the album typifies the near dormant tradition of the confessional singer-songwriter in its exploration of heartbreak, self-examination, and forgiveness.
+Adele's song topics often address heartbreak and relationship.
+Her second album, 21, shares the folk and soul influences of her debut album, but was further inspired by American country and Southern blues music to which she had been exposed during her 2008–09 tour An Evening with Adele in North America.
+Music critic Carl Wilson said that on 21, Adele was an "R&B belter aiming to represent a more 'organic' presence on the charts for those who hear beat-driven pop as too plastic".
+Conceived in the aftermath of Adele's break-up with a partner, the album typifies the near-dormant tradition of the confessional singer-songwriter in its exploration of heartbreak, self-examination, and forgiveness.

 Having referred to 21 as a "break-up record", Adele labelled her third studio album, 25, a "make-up record", adding it is about "Making up for lost time.
 Making up for everything I ever did and never did."
-30 is a collection of pop, soul, and jazz songs.
-Journalists have described it as Adele's most creative work sonically, expanding on her past works by incorporating dance-pop, gospel and R&B elements.
+The New York Times wrote that on 30, "production on some songs feels in conversation with contemporary R&B".